-Start with either one light plate in each hand, or one heavy plate, and make sure you have your hands comfortable on the weight plate.
-Front raise means you lift the weight in front of you, and be sure to keep your arms straight and elbows soft.
-Once you've done this, you can get started on building those shoulder muscles.
+Start with either one light plate in each hand or one heavy plate, and make sure you have your hands comfortable on the weight plate.
+Front raise means you lift the weight in front of you and keep your arms straight and elbows soft.
+Once you’ve done this, you can get started on building those shoulder muscles.

 The lateral raise exercise is similar to the front raise.
 It also works your deltoid muscles, but you hold the plates out to the side.
 Start with one arm, holding a light plate, and then swap to the other when you are done.
 You don’t want to overdo it by exercising both arms at the same time.